Denver International Airport Southwest Hangar

 Aviation, Hangars, Prefabricated, Steel Frame, CMAR

-The administrative office space is protected with a mix of wet and pre-action sprinkler systems.
-The hangar is protected by redundant systems – a preaction sprinkler system, and a high expansion foam fire suppression system.
-The foam suppression system is supplied by a 500,000-gallon water storage tank.
-This storage tank feeds a free-standing fire pump house, with two 3500gpm diesel-driven pumps, that then pumps through a 24” private fire main into a foam concentrate mixing skid, and out to foam generators located on the high roof of the hangar space.
-The building also has a megadoor that spans 270 feet and required coordination between all trades to ensure success with the tight tolerances required by the manufacturer.
+The office space is protected with a mix of wet and pre-action sprinkler systems while the hangar is protected by redundant systems—a pre-action sprinkler system and a high-expansion foam fire suppression system supplied by a 500,000-gallon water storage tank.
+The tank feeds a free-standing fire pump house, with two 3,500-gpm diesel-driven pumps, that pump through a 24-inch private fire main into a foam concentrate mixing skid, and then to the foam generators located on the high roof of the hangar space.